symfony/webpack-encore/docs/postcss.rst

     +     .enablePostCssLoader()
     ;

 That's it!
-The ``postcss-loader`` will now be used for all CSS, SASS, etc files.
+The ``postcss-loader`` will now be used for all CSS, Sass, etc files.

 .. _`PostCSS`: http://postcss.org/